 - Choose a location accessible to, and convenient for, these vehicles.

-It goes without saying that when scouting for potential fast-charging station locations, you will want to consider the amount of traffic a given location is exposed to, including making notes on how this traffic fluctuates during the day, month, and year.
+It goes without saying that when scouting for potential rapid-charging station locations, you will want to consider the amount of traffic a given location is exposed to, including making notes on how this traffic fluctuates during the day, month, and year.

 En-route charging locations